nezchaudhary/finance-ios/README.md

 #### Image

-See a screenshot of the projec [here](https://github.com/nehacp/finance-ios/blob/master/assets/finance-ios.png "Finance-IOS")
+See a screenshot of the project [here](https://github.com/nehacp/finance-ios/blob/master/assets/finance-ios.png "Finance-IOS")

 ### Video